Royce L. Morris

 In addition to a robust criminal practice, Mr. Morris also represents municipal and governmental entities as solicitor and general counsel, having often litigated complex and politically-sensitive matters on behalf of those clients.

 Mr. Morris serves on the House of Delegates for the Pennsylvania Bar Association and chairs the Equal Professional Opportunity Committee for the Dauphin County Bar Association.
-He serves on the Board of the Harrisburg Regional Police Athletic League, Board of Premier Charter School, Board of African-American Chamber of Commerce and Singleton Educational and Community Resource, Inc. Between 2008-2009, he served as President of the Pennsylvania Association of Criminal Defense Attorneys, having previously served that organization as vice president and treasurer.
+He serves on the Board of the Harrisburg Regional Police Athletic League and the Capital Area Managing Partners Diversity Initiative.
+Between 2008-2009, he served as President of the Pennsylvania Association of Criminal Defense Attorneys, having previously served that organization as vice president and treasurer.

-In 2011, Mr. Morris was appointed to the Pennsylvania Sentencing Commission by Governor Corbett and re-appointed to an additional term in 2012.
-He also serves on the Pennsylvania Bar Association’s Task Force on the Code of Judicial Conduct which is tasked with recommending court revisions to the current code.
+From 2011 - 2015, Mr. Morris served on Pennsylvania Commission on Sentencing.
+He also served on the Pennsylvania Bar Association’s Task Force on the Code of Judicial Conduct which was tasked with recommending court revisions to the current code.

 Mr. Morris is a frequent lecturer in Continuing Legal Education Seminars for the Pennsylvania Bar Institute, the Pennsylvania Criminal Defense Lawyers and Lorman Education Services.
 Also, he taught criminal law and criminal evidence at Harrisburg Area Community College for over ten years between 1994 and 2005.